tikv/rfcs/text/2020-01-30-key-spaces.md

 So this proposal is similar to FoundationDB directories, but

 * does not attempt to add hierachical organization
-* is implemented directly in the TiKV system to avoid network overhead
+* implements immutable key spaces to avoid overhead from checking for staleness

-I believe that if the hierarchy feature is desired it can be added on to this key space implementation.
+If the hierarchy feature is desired it can be added on to this key space implementation.
-In a database, it is very important to avoid abstractions that make performance worse, so I believe this is a feature that should not be implemented as a (network-isolated) layer.

 FoundationDB subspaces are little more than a convenience in client libraries for using key prefixes.
 Etcd namespaces seem equivalent.
-We may also want to add such a feature to TiKV clients independently on this RFC.
+We may also want to add subspaces to TiKV clients independently of this RFC.

 #### Running lots of TiKVs